expo/expo/docs/pages/tutorial/gestures.md

 <Video file="tutorial/tap-gesture.mp4" />

-> For a complete reference on the tap gesture API, refer to the [React Native Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/docs/api/gestures/tap-gesture) documentation.
+> For a complete reference on the tap gesture API, refer to the <LinkBase href="https://docs.swmansion.com/react-native-gesture-handler/docs/api/gestures/tap-gesture" openInNewTab>React Native Gesture Handler</LinkBase> documentation.

-## Step 4: Add a pan gesture
+## Step 5: Add a pan gesture

 A pan gesture allows recognizing a dragging gesture and tracking its movement.

 We will use the gesture handler to drag the sticker across the image.
 React Native Gesture Handler library provides the `<PanGestureHandler>` component for handling such gestures.